 For many foster carers, this ‘parenting style’ is an unknown world and not a world in which they relate.
 Social media and digital technology play a huge part in children’s lives.
 Regardless of the best intentions, kindness and love foster carers have, they are often out of their depth.

-Foster carers are supporting young people that identify sexuality, and gain an understanding of who they are as LGBT+ is difficult.
-Equally problematic is the importance of the response we offer to young people who are struggling with identity.
+Foster carers are supporting young people to identify their sexuality and understand who they are as LGBT+ is difficult.
+Equally problematic is the importance of the response we offer to young people struggling with identity.

 Foster carers need ‘support networks’ to bridge this gap of LGBT+ support, now more than ever; subsequently, charities such as LGBT+ Youth in Care make a vital difference to children and young people.

 ‘Established in 2013 by a group of individuals working in the care system who found no resources specific to supporting LGBTQ+ youth in care.
 Since then, a lot has changed – but there is still further to go.’LGBTQ+ Youth in care…

 Social media has a massive impact on young people and children’s lives; often, we are unaware of the dangers it holds as adults.
 Additionally, some younger foster carers have grown up with social media; it is a way of life.

 Equally, older foster carers will adapt and integrate Social Media into their daily lives as and when they need it.
 However, many older people don’t rely on it.

 They prefer a blend of old communication skills and new, a world where speaking with children is the primary form of communication.